As an Amazon Associate I earn from qualifying purchases.

-Stifado is truly a classic.
+Stifado is truly a classic of Greek cuisine.
 I have read at least a dozen different recipes for it, and this one is a rabbit stifado, called kouneli stifado in Greek.
 You see a beef stifado a lot, too, but that is a different dish.

 In the case of stifado (stee-FAH-do), debate centers on the tomatoes and wine.
 Simple chopped tomatoes?
 Or tomato paste and crushed tomatoes?
 Red wine or white?
 Sweet or dry?
-I use both, largely because I live in Sacramento and have access to that Temple of Food known as Corti Bros. — and Darrell Corti carries the incomparable Greek sweet wine Mavrodaphne.
+I use both, largely because I live in Sacramento and have access to the incomparable Greek sweet wine Mavrodaphne.
 Without Mavrodaphne my stifado is a shadow of itself, although you can use Port in a pinch.

 What does stifado taste like?
 The Orient, in its classical sense.
 It must have been quite the treat when it was invented, most likely in the Middle Ages when Greece was under Venetian rule.
 Any combination of sweetness with exotic spices such as cinnamon and allspice in an otherwise savory dish screams 1300 or 1400 to me.

 Stifado uses a lot of olive oil, so it is smooth going down.
 This moistens the rabbit as well, which is braised slowly until it is about to fall off the bone.
 You can pull the meat off the bone before serving, as I do, or just leave the pieces in the stew.
 The Greeks typically leave the pieces as-is.